drinkataco/gatsby-typescript-scratch-boilerplate/README.md

 To run in development mode run the command `npm run develop`.

-To build for production run `npm run build`.
+To build static files for production run `npm run build`.

+Alternatively, you can use the Dockerfile provided to build straight to an nginx environment.
+A command like `docker run -d -p 8111:80 $(docker build -q .)` should help you.

 ## Adding Content